ECG-Based Patient Identification: A Comprehensive Evaluation Across Health and Activity Conditions: Acknowledgment

-This work was supported by the Spanish Ministry of Science, Innovation and Universities grants TED2021-131681B-I00 (CIOMET); and by the Comunidad de Madrid (Spain) under the project PUCFA (PUCFA-CM-UC3M).
+This work was supported by grants TED2021-131681B-I00 (CIOMET) and PID2022-140126OB-I00 (CYCAD) from the Spanish Ministry of Science, Innovation and Universities, as well as by the INCIBE under the project VITAL-IoT in the context of the funds from the Recovery, Transformation, and Resilience Plan, financed by the European Union (Next Generation).

 The authors gratefully acknowledge the computer resources at Artemisa, funded by the European Union ERDF and Comunitat Valenciana as well as the technical support provided by the Instituto de Fisica Corpuscular, IFIC (CSIC-UV).